Despite what you may think, face recognition surveillance isn’t inevitable

 As Congress continues to hear from experts on face recognition, it is critical that it move fast to put the brakes on this technology.
 It must also press government agencies to disclose when, where, and how law enforcement agencies are using the technology, and what safeguards, if any, are in place to protect our rights.

 At the same time, Congress must investigate the technology companies arming law enforcement with this surveillance technology.
-They should have hearings forcing companies who continue to stonewall Congress to disclose how they are marking their technology, who they are selling it to, and the representations they have made about its efficacy.
+They should have hearings forcing companies who continue to stonewall Congress to disclose how they are marketing their technology, who they are selling it to, and the representations they have made about its efficacy.
 As part of these hearings, they should request and make public documents revealing which government agencies use face recognition and from which companies the agencies have purchased this technology.
 It is unacceptable that many of these companies tout transparency on one end but then on the other end stonewall Congress and continue to secretly do business with law enforcement agencies, often under secrecy agreements.

 There can be no accountability if there is no transparency.
 And communities are demanding action.